Jackie Robinson of Advertising

 Before he left Madison Avenue to return to music, his first love, Eaton was probably closer to 300%.

-For decades, children sang their requests for Beefaroni — “It’s made with macaroni!” — as they heard it on television.
+For decades, children sang for Beefaroni — “It’s made with macaroni!” — as they heard it on television.
 Their parents eased into Texaco stations, reminded that “You can trust the man who wears the star.”

 The top level ad agency overcame some initial hesitation and embraced an African-American man with great talent.
 Excellence pushed aside the overt racism in 1950s America.